 Here it combines with butter (lima) beans and farro to create a deliciously satisfying and hearty dish.

 Farro is an ancient, highly nutritious form of wheat which also happens to be much less glutinous than modern wheat.
 It is fairly widely available, but if you can’t source it use pearl barley in its place.

 braised leeks with butter beans and farro

 400 g can organic chopped tomatoes

-400 g can organic cannellini beans (flageolot, borlotti or similar beans would be fine), rinsed and drained
+400 g can organic butter beans, rinsed and drained

 2 tbs extra virgin olive oil

 2. Pour the oil into a large casserole dish with a lid and place over a medium heat.
 Once the oil is hot, add the onions and cook, stirring for five minutes or until soft and translucent.
-Add the leeks, celery and garlic and cook for a further 3 minutes, stirring.
-Add the tomatoes, stock, bay leaves, saffron (along with its soaking liquid), smoked paprika and sea salt.
-Stir occasionally and bring to a simmer.
+Add the leeks and garlic and reduce the heat slightly.
+Cook for a further ten minutes, stirring regularly, until the leeks are very tender.
+Stir in the turmeric, smoked paprika, cumin and sea salt, then add the rosemary sprigs, tomatoes and vegetable stock.